planetsizecpu/Cave-In/README.md

 REQUIREMENTS: NONE on Windows & MacOs, just click on the executable file.
 For Linux GTK Must be installed and running.

-To run the game on interpreter, you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file. **Yes it runs on interpreter, that's only part of the magic on Red-lang**, otherwise you can cross-compile your exe going to the `src` folder with `[PATH to Red]red -r -t [target OS] cave.red`.
+To run the game you need to copy the desired executable file from the right folder for your O.S. in the main game folder.

-Whatever your OS is, you need to have the executable/(source) file(s) in the main game folder to run the game.
+To run the game on interpreter, you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file (sources must be at the main game folder in this case). **Yes it runs on interpreter, that's only part of the magic on Red-lang**, otherwise you can cross-compile your exe going to the `src` folder with `[PATH to Red]red -r -t [target OS] cave.red`.

 Meet us at the [Red forums](https://gitter.im/red/red) and ask whatever you want to ask, here is the Red dev team ready for answer, and of course me too.
 Have fun! 😉